 How Much Battery Life Does A Smartwatch Drain From Your Smartphone?

 Smartwatches are connected in very close proximity to your phone.
 In essence, you do not need an extremely strong signal to be transmitted to connect to your smartwatch.
-This is because of their relative distance to your phone and the fact that not much information needs to be sent constantly.
+This is because of their relative distance from your phone and the fact that not much information needs to be sent constantly.

-Think about it, you aren’t constantly streaming audio and video to your smartwatch now, are you?
+Think about it.
+You aren’t constantly streaming audio and video to your smartwatch now, are you?
 Even if you are, chances are that you do that over WiFi instead of hogging your phone’s data.
 In any case, a smartwatch requires periodic updates.
 For example, whenever a new notification comes or you’ve just finished a workout.

 In essence, while smartwatches are companion devices, most of the processing is done on the smartwatch so that they do not need to constantly relay information from your phone.

 With that said, modern smartwatches use Bluetooth Low Energy (BLE).
 The technology is specifically meant for devices that remain in close proximity to your smartwatch.
 In essence, they use a low-power 2.4 GHz band to connect to nearby devices.

 Now that we’ve understood the inherent technologies that go about reducing the overall amount of battery life your smartwatches drain, we picked out two different smartwatches and phones from the office and put them to the test.